Only-IceSoul/react-native-jjkit/readmes/image.md

   const thumbnailData = {
       url: "Path to the file",
-      type: "video" or "image",
+      type: "video" or "image" or "gif", //if u just need a thumbnail for gif, use image
       width: 200,
       height: 200,
-      cache: true
+      cache: true // memory cache
   }
   const originalData = {
-      url: "Path to the file",
+      url: "Path to the file ",
-      type: "video" or "image",
+      type: "video" or "image" or "gif" , //if u just need a thumbnail for gif, use image
       width: -1, //original size need w -1 and h -1
       height: -1,
-      cache: true
+      cache: true // memory cache
   }

   //preview Scale